Pygmy Goat Percentage in Australia Explained

 One of the first things new enthusiasts to the Pygmy Goat breed will come across when they get involved with the breed is the Pygmy Goat genetic percentage on the animal’s registration certificate.
 Most people will naturally assume that any animal labelled a Pygmy Goat is in fact a 100% Full Blood Pygmy Goat, but that is rarely the case at all.

 *I have no idea why everyone calls it a genetic ‘recovery’ program.
-There is no ‘recovery’ in it like there would be for a heritage breed verging on extinction, what Australian Pygmy Goat breeders are doing is more a genetic development program to develop ever increasing Pygmy Goat genetics into each generation of kids produced, heading towards Purebred status (93%+) over time.
+There is no ‘recovery’ in it like there would be for a heritage breed verging on extinction.
+What Australian Pygmy Goat breeders are doing is more a genetic development program to develop ever increasing Pygmy Goat genetics into each generation of kids produced, heading towards Purebred status (93%+) over time.

 A Different Approach to the ‘Breed Up’ Method